Difference between Binary Tree and Binary Search Tree

 Binary Tree Data Structure

 A tree whose elements have at most 2 children is called a binary tree.
 Since each element in a binary tree can have only 2 children, we typically name them the left and right children.

 Binary Search Tree Data Structure

-Binary Search Tree is a node-based binary tree data structure which has the following properties:
+A binary Search Tree is a node-based binary tree data structure that has the following properties:

 - The left subtree of a node contains only nodes with keys lesser than the node’s key.

 - The right subtree of a node contains only nodes with keys greater than the node’s key.

 - The left and right subtree each must also be a binary search tree.

 - There must be no duplicate nodes.

 Difference between Binary Tree and Binary Search Tree: